-(B) All employees shall be paid no later than the last day of the month.
+- (B) All employees shall be paid no later than the last day of the month.
 When a payday occurs on Monday through Friday, payroll checks shall be released to employees on that day.
 When payday falls on a Saturday, Sunday or holiday, employee paychecks shall be made available after 8:00 a.m. on the last working day of the month.
 The Universities and the Union encourage employees to elect direct deposit for receipt of their paychecks.
 When an employee electing a paper paycheck is not scheduled to work on the payday, the paycheck may be released prior to payday if the paycheck is available and the employee has completed the "Request for Release of Payroll Check Form".
 However, the employee may not cash or deposit the check prior to the normal release time.
 Any violation of this provision may be cause for disciplinary action.
-All checks released early under this Article shall be accompanied by written notice from the Employer as to the normal release time and date for that employee and a statement that early cashing or depositing of the check may be cause for disciplinary action.

-- (C) Employees shall be paid no less than the minimum rate of pay for their classification upon appointment to a position.
-An entrance salary rate may exceed the minimum rate when the university's chief human resource officer or designee believes it is in the best interest of the university to do so. - (D) Release of sixty percent (60%) of an employee's earned gross wages prior to the employee's designated payday shall be authorized, subject to approval of the university's chief human resource officer or designee, in emergency cases upon receipt of a written request from the employee that describes the emergency.
+All checks released early under this Article shall be accompanied by written notice from the Employer as to the normal release time and date for that employee and a statement that early cashing or depositing of the check may be cause for disciplinary action. - (C) Employees shall be paid no less than the minimum rate of pay for their classification upon appointment to a position.
+An entrance salary rate may exceed the minimum rate when the university's chief human resource officer or designee believes it is in the best interest of the university to do so. - (D) The university's chief human resource officer ("CHRO") or designee has the sole and exclusive discretion to issue cash awards up to 7.25% of an employee's annual base salary, at any time(s) during the performance cycle, to recognize completion of projects or other significant events worthy of monetary recognition.
+In addition, supervisors may recommend employees to the University's CHRO for this recognition. - (E) Release of sixty percent (60%) of an employee's earned gross wages prior to the employee's designated payday shall be authorized, subject to approval of the university's chief human resource officer or designee, in emergency cases upon receipt of a written request from the employee that describes the emergency.
 An emergency situation shall be defined as an unusual, unforeseen event or condition that requires immediate financial attention by an employee. - Section 2.
 Submission of Salary Increases.
 Recommendations for salary increases must be made to be effective on the first day of the month and must be submitted prior to the proposed effective date.
 However, retroactive six (6) month and annual salary increases to correct errors or oversights and retroactive payments resulting from grievance settlements shall be authorized. - Section 3.
 Performance Increase.
 Salary administration shall be based upon a performance-based system.
 Employees shall be granted an annual performance pay increase on their eligibility date if the employee is not at the top of the salary range of the employee's classification, and provided the employee's performance has not been deficient.
 Employees who do not receive an annual performance pay increase shall receive timely notice of deficient performance or conduct during the evaluation period.
 Employees shall receive a notice related to the deficiencies as they are noted prior to the completion of the performance evaluation period.

 "Timely" shall be a reasonable amount of time, taking into consideration the specific alleged deficient performance.
 Such notice shall provide the employee with adequate opportunity to correct the problem prior to the end of the evaluation period.
-(For administration of denial of performance increase, see Article 54, Position Descriptions and Performance Evaluations.)
+(For administration of denial of performance increase, see Article 49, Position Descriptions and Performance Evaluations.)